Skip to Content

 Another complaint I hear a lot about cabins is that there isn’t enough plug sockets.

-I’m happy to report that there were 3 plug sockets on the desk, 2 USB’s and another one by the bed.
+I’m happy to report that there were three plug sockets on the desk, two USBs, and another one by the bed.

-I’m from the UK so almost always need some adapters of some sort.
+I’m from the UK, so almost always need adapters of some sort when I cruise.

 The Bathroom Was Spacious and Clean